Tagging a jet from a dark sector with Jet-substructures at colliders: Jet-substructure Variables Analysis

 Dark jet originated from a single dark parton can be considered as a 1-prong jet.
 Thus jet grooming\,\cite{Ellis:2009me,Ellis:2009su,Krohn:2009th} methods including mass dropping algorithm or pruning, which are suitable for reconstructing a boosted heavy object like a gauge boson ($W/Z/H$) or top-quark, are not expected to be effective in tagging a dark jet.
 Compared to 2 or 3-prong jet tagging, 1-prong jet tagging is easier due to a simpler jet structure.
 Jet-substructure variables used to tag a 1-prong jet roughly fall into two categories, infrared collinear\,(IRC) safe ones and IRC unsafe ones.

-An IRC safe variable is not sensitive to soft or collinear radiations inside jet, or equivalently, contributions from extra radiation to an IRC safe variable will approach to zero as radiations become soft or collinear.
+An IRC safe variable is not sensitive to soft or collinear radiations inside jet, i.e., contributions from extra radiation to an IRC safe variable are negligible if radiations are soft or collinear.
 Thus an analytical description of IRC safe variables is possible.
 We choose jet mass, two-points energy correlation function $C_1^{(\beta)}$\,\cite{Larkoski:2013eya} , and linear radial geometric moment (Girth)\,\cite{Gallicchio:2011xq} as our IRC safe variables.
-As clear analytical descriptions have been given for above three variables, it would be easy to understand our results which are mainly based on Monte Carlo simulation.
+Analytical descriptions of these IRC safe variables have been given in the literature, it helps us to understand our results which are mainly based on Monte Carlo simulation.

 An IRC unsafe variable, for example the charged track multiplicity, is sensitive to soft and collinear radiations.
-Besides that, some IRC unsafe variables are also dependent on the detail of fragmentation and dark meson decay channel.
+Besides that, some IRC unsafe variables are also related to dark meson decay channel.
 For those variables we will provide Monte Carlo based results and give some qualitative arguments.